 Example : Frontal su-27 RCS as a function of frequencies

 The third common misconception is about the quarter wavelength rule, it is popular among enthusiasts to think that the RAM (radar absorbing material ) must be at least as thick as 1/4 the operating frequency of the radar to have any absorbing characteristic.
-That is wrong however.
+That is wrong, however.
 While RAM absorbing capabilities often reduce at low frequency, they do not disappear completely.
-For example: MnZn ferrite RAM with thickness of merely 3 mm can have absorbing rating of -5dB ( or absorbing by 68% ) at 2 GHz ( wavelength of 2 Ghz wave is about 15 cm long )
+For example, MnZn ferrite RAM with a thickness of merely 3 mm can have an absorbing rating of -5dB ( or absorbed by 68% ) at 2 GHz ( wavelength of 2 GHz wave is about 15 cm long )